uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

-- Feature Name: Uyuni Health-Check-Tool
+- Feature Name: A Health Check tool for Uyuni
 - Start Date: 2024-11-03